RetroPie/RetroPie-Docs/docs/Convert-RetroPie-SD-Card-Image-to-NOOBS-Image.md

 1. [Download the latest RetroPie image][retropiedownload] and [flash an SD card (or other volume) with it][flashsd]
 2. [Download the latest NOOBS release.][noobsdownload] You will need the full NOOBS download (not NOOBS Lite) since we will be using the included Raspbian image as a base.
 3. While that downloads, write down the full sizes of the two partitions on the RetroPie SD card ('boot' and 'retropie' as of this writing).
 You will need them later.
 (OS X users: type `diskutil list` at the command line to get this easily.)
-(Linux users: type `df -h`.)
+(Linux users: type `df -h` in the terminal.)
 4. Create the `.tar` file of the main RetroPie filesystem (the 'retropie' partition).
 From the command line on your primary computer, navigate to where the 'retropie' partition is mounted (on OS X, try `cd /Volumes/retropie`).
 The command is `sudo tar -cvpf ~/Desktop/retropie.tar ./*` and this will create the `retropie.tar` file on your desktop.
 5. Write down the size of `retropie.tar`.
 6. Navigate to your desktop (or wherever you saved the tarball) with `cd ~/Desktop/` and compress the tarball with the command `xz -9 -e retropie.tar`.
 This will take some time.